byceps/byceps/docs/testing/index.rst

 Running the tests is mostly useful for development of BYCEPS itself as well as for customization.

-.. important:: Before continuing, make sure that the :doc:`virtual environment </installation_native/virtual-env>` is set up and activated.

-In the activated virtual environment, first install the test
+First, install the test dependencies:
-dependencies:

 .. code:: console